 How to add quick view popups to your product tables

-WooCommerce Product Table fully integrates with our other plugin, WooCommerce Quick View Pro.
+WooCommerce Product Table fully integrates with our Quick View Pro plugin.
 You can use this to add links or buttons to your product tables which allow customers to view more images, product information and/or purchase options in a quick view popup window.

-Why use quick view with WooCommerce Product Table?
+Why use Quick View Pro with Product Table?

 There are lots of benefits to adding WooCommerce quick view popups to your product tables: